 3. L3 (Level 3) Cache

 The L3 Cache sits just between the L2 cache and the main memory of your computer.
 It is a shared cache among multiple cores and their L1 and L2 caches.
-L3 cache has the largest capacity of all the cache levels but also has the highest latency.
+L3 cache has the largest capacity of all the cache levels, but also has the highest latency.
 You can call it a backup plan for the L1 and then the L2 cache.
 If the required data isn’t available in both L1 and L2 Cache, the L3 Cache will be searched for it.

 If the CPU modifies data, the changes will also appear in the L3 cache.
 L3 cache uses coherence protocols so that any data on the cache is available to all the cores consistently.
 Also, it can track which core is changing or accessing the data.
-Again, multiple algorithms might be working to keep the most useful data inside the L3 cache.
+Again, multiple algorithms might be working to keep the most valuable data inside the L3 cache.

 L3 Cache generally has a size between 2 MB and 64 MB.
-Most consumer CPUs will have an L3 cache between 3 MB to 20 MB.
+Most consumer CPUs will have an L3 cache between 3 MB and 20 MB.
 Server CPUs can even have an L3 Cache bigger than 64 MB.
 The access time is generally within 10 to 20 nanoseconds.
 The latency is higher than the L1 and L2, i.e., between 10 and 20 clock cycles.

 4. L4 (Level 4) Cache